ValeriyaGlx/websites/02-momentum/README.md

 # MOMENTUM ⌚

-:point_right: DESCRIPTION:  This is a analog of the same name Google Chrome Application from **RS School course**
+:point_right: DESCRIPTION:  This is an analog of the same name Google Chrome Application from **RS School course**

 :page_facing_up: INSTUCTION:
 > Users are able: